-Analyze your team's game by answering the following questions.
+MINI-CHALLENGE #5 Due Date: \\\\\ Good game designers analyze their game as honestly as they can.
+Be sure to continually rethink aspects of your game and play it as often as you can, especially during development.
+INITIAL REFLECTION Analyze your team's game by answering the following questions.
 1. What makes my game challenging and interesting?
 2. What strategies do I need to use to win?
 3. Can my rules by simplified?
 If so, how?
 4. As I play my game, how is the length?
 Does it end too quickly?
 Does it take it too long?
 How might I shorten or extend the gameplay?
 5. Where do I think players might get stuck in my game?
-6. Do I think players have all the tools they need to play the game? or bor a minicipation and and another and model to play and game.
+6. Do I think players have all the tools they need to play the game?
 7. Did I learn/practice the math concept in the way we intended when we created this game?
-8. Where did I find opportunities for problem solving? and the state of t
+8. Where did I find opportunities for problem solving?